 First, he unlawfully granted pardon to a criminal in order to have his scientists experiment on her.
-After the experiment was successful, she escaped and then her child who she was pregnant with gained powers as well came back fifth-teen years later and helped secure his demise.
+After the experiment was successful, she escaped and then her child who she was pregnant with gained powers as well came back fifteen years later and helped secure his demise.

 Third, Cloak and Dagger were more immediate than the previous two, but after kidnapping the kids, having their deaths faked, and then experimented on, Cloak and Dagger escaped from Roxxon, made public news that drew the attention of Jessica Drew and helped Miles come out his retirement.
 The reason that they were able to get in contact with Spider-woman, Spider-man, and Bombshell was because Roxxon sent out a hit to attempting to cover up his tracks which led to a fight.